 Compared to conventional bicycles, currently, the overall demand for e-bicycles is evolving and is expected to showcase larger growth during the forecasted period.

 The ability of e-bicycles to manage the overall speeds more adequately, provides the rider with a comfortable drive on overpasses, mountain areas, and tough roads, thus paving the way to the sales of the e-bicycle market.

-Factors such as implementation of government regulations to encourage the use of electric bikes, consumer inclination toward use of e-bikes as an eco-friendly & efficient solution for commute, increase in fuel costs, and rise in interest in cycling as a fitness & recreational activity are expected to drive the market growth.
+Factors such as the implementation of government regulations to encourage the use of electric bikes, consumer inclination toward use of e-bikes as an eco-friendly & efficient solution for commute, increase in fuel costs, and rise in interest in cycling as fitness & recreational activity are expected to drive the market growth.